bbc/datalab.rocks/README.md

 ## We're hiring!

+We're looking for a **Senior Data Scientist** to help us develop machine learning solutions that will provide value to the BBC audience at BBC scale.
+This is a hands-on role as part of a cross-functional team, where you would use your technical skills to deliver value to the BBC’s audience.
+Find out more and apply [here](https://careerssearch.bbc.co.uk/jobs/job/Senior-Data-Scientist/53164).

-We're currently looking for a **Principal Data Scientist** to join our team.
-A Principal Data Scientist is T-Shaped, mixing a breadth and depth of knowledge.
-Along with helping to put machine learning into production at BBC scale, you'll be expected to make the data science team around you better, by being a coach, a mentor, and a communicator.
-Find out more and apply [here](https://www.linkedin.com/jobs/view/2453007467/).
+We're also looking for a **Principal Data Scientist** who can not only help us put machine learning into production at BBC scale, but also make the data science team around them better by being a coach, a mentor, and a communicator.
+Find out more and apply [here](https://careerssearch.bbc.co.uk/jobs/job/Principal-Data-Scientist-Datalab/52881).

 ---